Published on October 31st, 2017 | by Crissandra Ayroso0

 Travel Enhances Creativity

 Travellers who immerse themselves in new cultures and identify with new habits are more creative in the long run, a study shows.
-The exposure to new surroundings, experiences and cultures stimulates the senses, boosting creativity.
+The exposure to new surroundings, experiences and cultures stimulate the senses, boosting creativity.
 The study proves that professionals who move abroad receive a significant boost in creativity due to the cultural distance (on the flipside, the study also shows that professionals who are exposed to an intimidatingly different environment do not receive the benefit of a boost in creativity.)

 Anticipating Travel Boosts Happiness